 Red Devils team-mate Wilfried Zaha is also in Roy Hodgson's squad for the match at Wembley on Wednesday.

 Arsenal's Jack Wilshere returns to the squad for the first time since February's 2-1 win over Brazil, though has featured only sparingly in the Gunners' pre-season friendlies after an ankle injured hampered his involvement in the club's run-in last term.

 Southampton striker Rickie Lambert has been called up to the England squad for the first time in his career, a selection which represents a meteoric rise for the 31-year-old all the way from the fourth-tier of English football.

 Lambert helped the Saints earn back-to-back promotions, and was the joint-highest scoring Englishman in the Premier League last season, notching 15 times - a tally only equalled by Frank Lampard.

-Norwich goalkeeper John Ruddy is also back in the squad, earning his first call-up since August last year after spending much of the previous season sidelined, while injury-plagued Ashley Young returns for the first time since suffering defeat against Sweden in November.
+Norwich goalkeeper John Ruddy is also back in the squad, earning his first call-up since August last year after spending much of the previous season sidelined, while injury-plagued Ashley Young returns for the first time since the defeat against Sweden in November.